jarviscanada/jarvis_data_eng_VimalMakenthirarasa/linux_sql/README.md

 | disk_available | INTEGER   | Available disk space in MB       |
 | timestamp      | TIMESTAMP | Timestamp when data was collected     |

+# Test
+Each of the scripts were tested before deployment to ensure that the right data was gathered using the Bash scripts, and then inserted correctly into the `host_agent` database without any issues.
+I verified that the scripts were being executed every 60 seconds using crontab and updated accordingly in the database.

 # Deployment